johnkueh/react-firebase-example/README.md

-## Example of modern Firebase usage with React
+## Example of Firebase usage with modern, idiomatic React

 ### useFirebase hook